 The laundry sink is properly installed and is in good condition.
+Attachment of the cabinet is recommended to prevent damage or leakage to the attached plumbing. (see above)

-12.4 SINK FAUCET
+13.4 SINK FAUCET

 The sink faucet is properly installed and is in good condition.